FlorianFranzen/pseudocode-ruby/README.md

 For this rendered algorithms to look nice, you will also need to include Pseudocode CSS into the webpage.

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/FlorianFranzen/pseudocode-ruby.

 ## License

 The gem is available as open source under the terms of the